Copyright and Technology

 I also serve as a litigation expert and public policy consultant, and I run the Copyright and Technology conferences in New York and London.

 My involvement with digital rights technologies began in 1994, while I was working at Times Mirror Co., a diversified publishing company whose divisions are now owned by Tribune Co., Reed Elsevier, McGraw-Hill, and others.
-I was asked to represent Times Mirror on a publishing industry standards committee that was looking into copyright issues in the emerging world of online content.
+I was asked to represent Times Mirror on a publishing industry standards committee that was looking into copyright issues in the emerging world of the Internet.
 Through my work with this standards committee, I was introduced to early DRM technology and helped design the Digital Object Identifier (DOI), now an established standard for online content commerce and rights management.
 Since then, I have worked on both the vendor and content owner sides of rights technology strategy, deployment, investment, and litigation support.
 You can learn more about my background if you wish.

 Jupitermedia Corp. acquired DRM Watch in October 2003 and published it through January 2009, a run of over 5 years.
 Copyright and Technology is a successor to DRM Watch that covers a broader range of subject matter.

 I get material from many sources, including direct contact with technology vendors, content providers, standards committees, policy officials, attorneys, and various other industry players, as well as court decisions, hearings transcripts, and so on.
 I publish stories on developments that I feel are of interest to a broad cross-section of people in the content, technology, and legal fields, developments that represent the forward motion of the industry.
-I report on things that actually happened, not (in most cases) on pre-announcements, promises, or opinions, and I try to maintain a healthy skepticism and “show me” attitude towards all sides of the industry.
+I report on things that actually happened, not (in most cases) on pre-announcements, promises, or opinions (other than court opinions), and I try to maintain a healthy skepticism and “show me” attitude towards all sides of the industry.
 Through our analysis, I hope to filter out hype and draw attention to the trends that I feel will lead to the future.

 My view is that just as technology has radically enabled the creation, distribution, and consumption of copyrighted works, it also has a vital role to play to ensure the continued relevance of copyright in the digital age.
 “Rights technologies” aren’t just about protecting and enforcing copyrights; they’re also about providing order and rationality, and at their best, they are tools for every content creator, not just major corporations.